devonapple/devonapple/README.md

 I’m @devonapple!

-I’m a technical writer with experience in healthcare and finance settings, looking for work in the software industry.
+I’m a technical writer with experience in the healthcare and finance industries, looking for work in the software industry.

 I’m interested in comedy, science fiction, role-playing games, and Fallout.
 I've written and delivered live-action role-playing games for 20 years.